-- 1. Audit Committee - 2.
-Compensation Committee
+1. Audit Committee

+2. Compensation Committee

-Cherie M. Fuzzell has served as a director since 2012.
+Cherie M. Fuzzell has served as a director since 2012 and is being nominated for re-election to the Board for a three year term ending 2020.
 Ms. Fuzzell is Senior Director, Global Alliances for Apple, Inc., a global provider of personal technology devices.
 She served as Chief Executive Officer of Parkmobile USA, Inc., a provider of mobile payment solutions to municipalities and parking providers around the world from 2013 to July 2015.
 From 2008 to October 2012, Ms. Fuzzell was President and Chief Executive Officer of FirstView, LLC, a vertically integrated processor and program manager providing turnkey prepaid debit card solutions for multiple industries and applications.
 Prior to 2008, she was an independent industry consultant and from 1999 to 2005 served as Chief Administrative Officer and General Counsel of Nova Information Systems, Inc., an international payments processing company (now operating as Elavon, part of U.S. Bancorp).
 Other experience includes serving on the board of directors and compensation committee of Otix Global, Inc. [formerly NASDAQ: OTX], a manufacturer of hearing aids, prior to its acquisition in December 2010.
 The Board considered Ms. Fuzzell's extensive experience in and knowledge of the financial payments industry; her operational and strategic insight; her board and executive service with large and publicly traded companies; her familiarity with the company's CoreCard subsidiary business, products and services; and her educational background in accounting and law in determining that she should serve as a director of the company.
 The Board has determined that Ms. Fuzzell qualifies as an independent director under the applicable rules of NYSE MKT.

-Philip H. Moise was elected to the Board in 2013 and is being nominated for re-election to the Board for a three year term ending in 2019.
+Philip H. Moise has served as a director since 2013.
 Mr. Moise served as Executive Vice President, General Counsel and Secretary of Immucor, Inc. from 2007 until 2012.
 Immucor manufactures and sells instruments and reagents used to classify components of human blood prior to blood therapies and transfusions.
 Previously a publicly-held company, Immucor was acquired and taken private in 2011.
 Before joining Immucor, Mr. Moise was in the private practice of law for almost 30 years, where he represented public and private companies in the technology and life sciences industries.
 He represented Intelligent Systems for approximately 25 years before joining Immucor in 2007.
 The Board considered Mr. Moise's familiarity with the company's business and history; his business experience as an executive with a publicly traded company; his extensive legal background and experience in corporate transactions and corporate governance; and his familiarity with board and regulatory matters impacting publicly traded companies in determining that he should serve as a director of the company.
 The Board has determined that Mr. Moise qualifies as an independent director under the applicable rules of NYSE MKT.